antarctica/lantern/docs/exporters.md

 Exporters use these options from the app `lantern.Config` class:

+- `BASE_URL`: root URL for the static site, used to generate fully qualified links to content
 - `EXPORT_PATH`: base path for all local outputs, will be created if it does not exist
 - `AWS_ACCESS_ID`: credential for AWS IAM principle, MUST have permissions to manage content in the S3 bucket
 - `AWS_ACCESS_SECRET`: corresponding secret for the `AWS_ACCESS_ID` credential